-This minnow has a brown or olive-colored back and silver sides with a prominent, smoothly rounded hump behind its head, small eyes and a long snout that overhangs its jaw.
-They usually can be found 6 to Humpback chub 16 inches long, but can grow to be 20 inches in length.
+This minnow has a brown or olive-colored back and silver sides with a prominent, smoothly rounded hump behind its head, small eyes and a long snout that overhangs its law.
+They usually can be found 6 to 16 inches long, but can grow to be 20 inches in length.